Green tea latte made with matcha, milk, and espresso. It blends almond milk with matcha green tea and espresso. Kind of like a cappuccino only better!

 The result is pure deliciousness.
 I’ve had almond milk before but none tasted like this.

-It is businesses like Cecil Creek Farm and MaryAnna’s Tea and Jacob’s Origin Almond Milk and hundreds more like them, that keep this movement going.
+It’s businesses like Cecil Creek Farm and MaryAnna’s Tea and Jacob’s Origin Almond and hundreds more like them, that keep this movement going.
 It seems we are coming full circle, returning to natural, locally produced healthy foods again.
+Happy dance!

 The smooth creaminess of Japanese Matcha Green Tea blends well with the dark roast of the espresso.
-In this variation, dairy milk is replaced with pure almond milk for an added layer of depth and flavor.
+In a variation, you can replace dairy milk with pure almond milk for an added layer of depth and flavor.

-It’s ridiculously easy to prepare for a fast, two-step process.
-All the ingredients are naturally 100% Vegan, dairy, soy, and gluten-free but delicious and rich enough to convert any dairy milk drinker.
+It’s ridiculously easy to prepare for a fast, three-step process.
+If you use almond milk, all the ingredients are naturally 100% Vegan, dairy, soy, and gluten-free but delicious and rich enough to convert any dairy milk drinker.

-Green tea latte made with almond milk and espresso.
-It blends almond milk with matcha green tea and espresso.
-Kind of like a cappuccino but better.
+Green tea latte made with matcha, milk, and espresso.
+It blends (almond) milk with matcha green tea and espresso.
+Kind of like a cappuccino only better.

 - 1 tsp matcha green tea powder (sifted)